 Since we're testing chairs for backcountry use, durability needs to be top-notch.
 If we're going to thru-hike the Pacific Crest Trail for months on end, we don't want our seat failing us halfway through.
 Tent-style chairs typically have more moving parts than taco-style chairs, but we found the Mayfly to be an anomaly.

-Gear is expensive, and despite being massive gear junkies, we greatly appreciate it when our gear can be used in a wide variety of situations.
+We appreciate it when our gear can be used in a wide variety of situations.
 Backpacking chairs are no different.
 We'd love to have just one chair for traveling, no matter the destination, and we awarded high points to chairs that we could bring anywhere.

 The Mayfly received high marks for versatility.
 Its leg configuration performs much better on sand and soft surfaces than its legged competitors, making this an excellent choice for the beach.
 The weight also contributed to this high score, as it was light enough to lug into the backcountry, especially when compared to the Joey and Helinox Swivel, which were nearly twice as heavy.